inngest/inngest-js/README.md

 To release to production, we use [Changesets](https://github.com/changesets/changesets).
 This means that releasing and changelog generation is all managed through PRs, where a bot will guide you through the process of announcing changes in PRs and releasing them once merged to `main`.

+#### Legacy versions

+Merging and releasing to previous major versions of the SDK is also supported.

+- Add a `backport v*.x` label (e.g. `backport v1.x`) to a PR to have a backport PR generated when the initial PR is merged.
+- Merging into a `v*.x` branch creates a release PR (named **Release v1.x**, for example) the same as the `main` branch.
+Simply merge to release.

 #### Snapshot versions

 If a local `inngest.tgz` isn't ideal, we can release a tagged version to npm.
 For now, this is relatively manual.
 For this, please ensure you are in an open PR branch for observability.